openfheorg/education/README.md

 ## OpenFHE
 The site contains:

 * open_cpp.
-This outlines C++ code for the OpenFHE library, and uses CKKS, BGV, BFV and MD.
+This outlines C++ code for the OpenFHE library and uses CKKS, BGV, BFV and MD.
 The examples are [here](https://github.com/openfheorg/education/tree/main/openfhe_cpp).
 * open_main.
 This outlines the main SEAL code for the OpenFHE SEAL library.
 The examples are [here](https://github.com/openfheorg/education/tree/main/openfhe_main).

 ## Theory